SAP-samples/cloud-abap-rap/README.md

 # Download and Installation

-The sample code can simply be downloaded using the abapGIT plugin in ABAP Development Tools in Eclipse when working with SAP Cloud Platform, ABAP Environment.
+The sample code can simply be downloaded using the abapGIT plugin in ABAP Development Tools in Eclipse when working with SAP BTP, ABAP Environment.
 For this you have to create a package in the Z-namespace (for example ZRAP_GENERATOR) and link it as an abapGit repository.

 # Known Issues